 - Kylie Jenner has been linked to Tyga (Black), Travis Scott (Black)

 Mixed-race couples coming in with children from previous relationships may also have some challenges.
 It is important to learn how to resolve conflicts in blended families.
 I could fill pages with more examples, but the fact remains that in this day and age interracial relationships are very common.
 Now, let’s explore some other interesting interracial relationship facts to help you gain a more nuanced perspective on the subject:

 Related Reading: The best thing I learned from my partner is…

 1. When was interracial marriage legalized?

+To start things off, let’s brush up on our history a little bit and look into these interracial marriage facts.
 Interracial marriages have been legalized in the US since 1967 when anti-miscegenation laws were deemed unconstitutional by the Supreme Court.
 However, remnants of such policies persisted, with the final of such laws being repealed in Alabama in the year 2000.

-2. Do Interracial marriages have a higher divorce rate?
+2. Do interracial marriages have a higher divorce rate?